-A summary of the tender submissions including the location of each tenderer is provided in Attachment 1 to this Report.
+A summary of the tender submissions including the location of each tenderer is provided in Attachment 1 to Report CJ083-06/21.

 The evaluation panel comprised five members that included:

 - one with tender and contract preparation skills - three with the appropriate technical expertise and involvement in supervising the contract - one interested party with the appropriate technical expertise.